dclahan/supercoolmovieclub/README.md

 # supercoolmovieclub

-website for movie club using tqdm API, refreshes with new movies for each week on mondays.
+website for movie club using tqdm API, refreshes with new movies for each week on fridays at 12pm PST.

 supercoolmovieclub.com